Shia LaBeouf: 2012–present: Subsequent career

 In 2015, LaBeouf starred in Sia's music video for "Elastic Heart" along with Maddie Ziegler.
 He also starred in the war-thriller film Man Down directed by Dito Montiel alongside Gary Oldman and Kate Mara.
 In 2016, LaBeouf starred in American Honey, directed by Andrea Arnold, playing the male lead role, Jake.
 In Variety, Guy Lodge wrote that "despite the apparent stunt casting of LaBeouf", he "easily delivers his best performance here, bleeding the eccentricities of his own celebrity persona into the character to fascinating, oddly moving effect".
 In 2017, he portrayed tennis player John McEnroe in the Swedish sports drama film Borg vs McEnroe.

 In 2019, LaBeouf starred in the comedy-drama film The Peanut Butter Falcon, which premiered in March, and was released in August.
 In the same year, he portrayed a character based on his father in the film Honey Boy, which he also wrote.
 He penned the screenplay while in rehab and based it upon his life as an actor.
 Both The Peanut Butter Falcon and Honey Boy garnered acclaim from critics.
 The following year, LaBeouf starred in The Tax Collector, directed by David Ayer.
 In September 2020, he participated in a virtual reading of the comedy-drama film Fast Times at Ridgemont High.
 LaBeouf starred in the Netflix drama film Pieces of a Woman opposite Vanessa Kirby, directed by Kornél Mundruczó.

+In 2023, LaBeouf made his stage debut in the premiere production of David Mamet's play Henry Johnson, playing the titular character's prison cellmate.
+In 2024, he played a lead role in Francis Ford Coppola's drama Megalopolis as Clodio Pulcher, the jealous cousin of the film's protagonist.
+He is set to star in the thriller Assassination, written by Mamet.

+In 2025, LaBeouf appeared as himself in the feature documentary Slauson Rec, the debut film of director Leo Lewis O’Neil.
+Shot from 2018 to 2020, the film follows LaBeouf’s free acting-lab in South-Central Los Angeles as it expands into an avant-garde theatre company and then collapses amid his increasingly volatile behaviour.
+Slauson Rec premiered at the 78th Cannes Film Festival in the Cannes Classics section on 18 May 2025, with LaBeouf in attendance.LaBeouf told reporters the film depicts “ugly and disgusting” aspects of his process but stating that he “fully support[s] the release of the film.”